SARA LEVARATO

 Non Ultra Metas

-Video 5’ 00”
+Two-channel Video Installation 5’ 44”

 2025

 Plus Ultra (Latin for "further beyond, surpassing one’s limits") was the motto of Charles V, set in contrast to the mythical Non plus ultra of Hercules, which marked the impassable boundary beyond the Pillars.
-The motto expressed an ideology of imperial expansion, discovery, and the transcendence of human limits, and it was widely adopted in the symbolism of his empire.
+The motto expressed an ideology of imperial expansion, discovery, and the transcendence of human limits, and it was widely adopted in the iconography of his empire.

 Fast forward to the 21st century, a curious link between past and present emerges in an image published by Donald Trump in 2017 on the occasion of his inauguration.
 The photograph was taken at his Mar-a-Lago residence, where the President of the United States appears in a room decorated with tiles bearing the motto Plus Ultra and a statue of an eagle—creating a striking aesthetic resonance with the imperial symbols of Charles V.